Notre Dame – Sienna School of Marbel: History

-The ND-SSM is really exercising the Social Corporate Responsibility; one very important example of the cooperation of students, personnel, parents, and benefactors was the Free Clinic given to indigent beneficiaries of the MFCAC every Foundress Day celebration every year.
-During the said activity, at least 396 destitute individuals—young and old—are recipients receive of free medical and dental services including free medicines and vitamins (donated by St. Martin Foundation and the Family Council) from a team of volunteer doctors, dentists and nurses headed by South Cotabato Medical and Dental Association with the school personnel, students led by the Red Cross Club officers and members; and members of the Family Council led by Engr.
-Nestor Villanueva, and some members of the Alumni, LMAMFES and COMFES.
-It was such a great success for a day's worth of charity that it is fairly considered as one of the highlights of ND-SSM every school year.
+The ND-SSM organizes community service activities involving students, school personnel, parents, benefactors, and other volunteers.
+One such activity is a free medical and dental clinic held during the school's annual Foundress Day celebration for indigent residents of the MFCAC.
+The clinic provides medical and dental services, as well as medicines and vitamins donated by the St. Martin Foundation and the Family Council.
+Volunteers have included doctors, dentists, nurses, school personnel, students from the Red Cross Club, members of the Family Council, alumni, LMAMFES, and COMFES.
+In one reported event, at least 396 individuals received services through the program.

 Other highlights are the very active support and involvement of the Family Council in the launching of the Pagpasidungog kay Mother Francisca Year, Family Rosary Crusade, the Family Day celebration and the "Halad" Christmas presentation of ND-SSM at the ProTech Center and in the City sponsored Christmas Festival every December and in the preparation and implementation of the ND-SSM's Five-year Strategic Plan.

 As early as June 30, 2004, junior student Kristine Marie Hilajos took on other international Taekwondo enthusiasts in Korea during the 6th Korea Open and World Taekwondo Festival.
 She is a 1st degree Black belt who had 16 tournaments behind her latest experience in Cheun Chong, South Korea.

 Glen Josef Jumilla, a second year Math wizard, was accompanied by his coach/trainer and the school's Academic Coordinator, to his second trip to China, in Macau, for the 5th Invitational World Youth Mathematics Inter-City Competition last July 31 to August 7, 2004.
 Glen Josef was a member of a team of other students from the Philippines who represented the country to this prestigious competition.
 He contested in individual and team events.
 Michael John Deanon, a grade six pupil went to China last August 8–13, 2006 to attend the International I Love Math Summer Training Camp and won third place in Calculating Skills and Problem Solving.

 Another ND-SSM student who made it to an international contest is senior student and swimmer Teresa Ann Simora who brought home three bronze medals from three swimming events during the Brunei, Indonesia, Malaysia and Philippines East Asia Growth Area (BIMP-EAGA) Friendship Games last September 24–26, 2004 in Kota Kinabalu, Sabah, Malaysia.
-Teresa Ann is an excellent swimmer who had been competing in Regional contests and the Palarong Pambasa along with other athletes from the school.
+Teresa Ann had been competing in Regional contests and the Palarong Pambasa along with other athletes from the school.